yuanyige/yuanyige.github.io/_pages/about.md

 I am currently pursuing my Ph.D. at the State Key Laboratory of AI Safety, advised by Prof. Xueqi Cheng and Assoc.
 Prof. Bingbing Xu.

-My research goal is to build Trustworthy AI that performs reliably across diverse scenarios.
+My research goal is to build Trustworthy AI that performs reliably and ethically for social good and human well-being.
-To achieve this, I worked on generalization, alignment and reasoning/planning across the domains of graph, vision, and language.
+To achieve this, I worked on generalization, alignment and agentic system across the domains of graph, vision, and language.
 My research includes:

 - **Machine Learning Generalization**: To make models generalize stably under domain shifts, noises, or perturbations.